 Recognizing that there's a gap between what you make and what you feel you're worth is the first step to getting fair compensation.
 But asking for a raise can be difficult and intimidating, especially if you haven't done it before.

 Whether you're a seasoned pro or are just getting started in your career, if you feel that you're not making as much money as you should, you are perfectly entitled to ask for a raise!
 Just be aware that the person sitting on the other side of the desk may not feel the same way.
 Asking for a raise is truly a negotiation: it's a debate, discussion, and business transaction rolled into one.
 In other words, you're going to need some power moves to take control of the situation.

-When you're asking for a raise, you should probably stick with just the last two: "speak confidently" and "dress to impress."
-These are a great place to start!
-Keep reading to discover how to achieve these — and more — essential negotiating tips to ensure your pay raise meeting goes off without a hitch!
+Keep reading to discover how to deploy essential negotiating power moves to ensure your pay raise meeting goes off without a hitch!